 Prudent advice from our professional Toronto income tax lawyers is necessary to ensure that you do not fail in your reporting obligations.

-Canadian Tax Lawyer Assistance
+Bitcoins - Toronto Tax Lawyer Assistance

-If you are concerned about the tax consequences of the selling or mining of Bitcoins, get in touch with our Ontario Tax Lawyers.
+If you are concerned about the tax consequences of the selling or mining of Bitcoins, get in touch with our top Toronto Tax Lawyers.
 If you have holdings of Bitcoins situated in Canada, and if you have not reported these assets, then it is likely that you need to disclose these foreign assets holdings to the CRA.
 You may need to do a voluntary disclosure to the CRA for your Bitcoin holdings.
 Effective planning is necessary to ensure that you pay only the taxes that you owe.
-Given the current uncertainty with respect to the tax treatment of Bitcoins, expert legal income tax advice is a necessity.
+Given the current uncertainty with respect to the tax treatment of Bitcoins, expert legal income tax lawyer advice is a necessity.

 "This article provides information of a general nature only.
 It is only current at the posting date.
 It is not updated and it may no longer be current.
 It does not provide legal advice nor can it or should it be relied upon.
 All tax situations are specific to their facts and will differ from the situations in the articles.
 If you have specific legal questions you should consult a lawyer."